Hit up a few of these magnificent outdoor ice extravaganzas

 One of the saving graces of living in Barrie during the behemoth that is winter is the plethora of cold season sport options.
 Hitting the rink for a game of shinny.
 Breaking out the skis for a trip down the slopes.
 Snowmobiling across the open fields.

 And of course, the simple pleasure of open ice skating.
 And while there are a bunch of nearby rinks to get your glide on, there are also a ton of trails around the region worthy of a day trip.
+Be sure to check with each to see if there are restrictions in place.

 Scroll on for a few suggestions!